dgraph-io/dgraph/README.md

 Note that `stw_ram_mb` is based on the memory usage perceived by Golang.
 It currently doesn't take into account the memory usage by RocksDB.
 So, the actual usage is higher.

 ### Server
-Now that the data is loaded, you can run the DGraph servers.
+Now that the data is loaded, you can run the Dgraph servers.
 To serve the 3 shards above, you can follow the [same steps as here](#multiple-distributed-instances).
 Now you can run GraphQL queries over freebase film data like so:
 ```
 curl localhost:8080/query -XPOST -d '{